The Hershey Company: 20th century

-Expansion

 In 1903, Hershey began construction of a chocolate plant in his hometown of Derry Church, Pennsylvania, later known as Hershey, Pennsylvania.
 The town was an inexpensive place for the workers and their families to live, though the factory was built without windows, so that employees would not be distracted.
 To increase employee morale, Hershey provided leisure activities and created what would later become Hersheypark.
 The milk chocolate bars from this plant proved popular, and the company grew rapidly.

-In 1907, he introduced a new candy: bite-sized, flat-bottomed, conical pieces of chocolate that he named "Hershey's Kiss".
+In 1907, he introduced a new candy: bite-sized, flat-bottomed, conical pieces of chocolate that he named Hershey's Kiss.
 At first, each was wrapped by hand in a square of aluminum foil.
 The introduction of machine wrapping in 1921 sped up the process and added a small paper ribbon to the top of the package, indicating that it was a genuine Hershey product.
 Today, over 70 million candies are produced daily.

-Other products introduced included Mr. Goodbar (1925) (peanuts in milk chocolate), Hershey's Syrup (1926), semisweet chocolate chips (1928), and the Krackel bar with crisped rice (1938).
+Other products introduced included Mr. Goodbar (peanuts in milk chocolate) in 1925, Hershey's Syrup in 1926, semi-sweet chocolate chips (a mixture of milk and dark chocolate) in 1928, and the Krackel bar with crisped rice in 1938.